University of Exeter: Streatham Campus

 The Exeter Innovation Centre, based at the Streatham Campus, has been completed in two phases.
 Phase I of the Innovation Centre was finished in 2000 with Phase II opening in 2008, creating a 37000 sqft building for use by new and growing businesses within the development and research sectors.
 A base for 55 firms in the city, the centre houses high-tech businesses from the software and biomedical sectors to advanced manufacturing and internet firms.
 The Innovation Centre is host to some of the most upwardly mobile small firms in the country, according to Experian in a report commissioned by the BBC.

-As a result of a £48 million investment, The Forum building includes new facilities including a 400-seat auditorium, a student services centre, learning spaces and retail facilities.
+As a result of a £48 million investment including £5 million donated by Sheikh Sultan bin Muhammad Al-Qasimi, The Forum building includes new facilities including a 400-seat auditorium, a student services centre, learning spaces and retail facilities.
 The Forum is located at the centre of the Streatham Campus and features the refurbished main library, the Great Hall and the area between it.
 Designed as a glass structure of modernist design, The Forum also acts as the university reception area.
 The Forum was officially opened by Queen Elizabeth II on 2 May 2012.
 The Forum's structural engineers, Buro Happold, won the 2013 Institution of Structural Engineers award for Education or Healthcare structures for the project.

 In 2017, the £52 million Living Systems Institute was opened to pioneer research into living systems and the diagnosis and treatment of disease.